CONFERENCE SCHEDULE

 Attendees will gain insights into how the door hardware industry has responded with research-driven design and innovation, and why aftermarket barricade devices may increase risk rather than reduce it.
 Learn how thoughtful, code-compliant hardware solutions can strengthen school safety without compromising life safety.

-In this session, attendees will:
+At the end of this session, attendees will:

 10:30 AM – 12:00 PM